FWinkler79/SpringCloudTelemetry/README.md

 > ❗Note: We have created a sample dashboard called *Spring Boot* which shows the results of the manual steps described above.
 You can find it in the *Dashboards* menu entry (on the left) under *Manage*.
 > Simply click it to open the dashboard.

+> ❗Note also that there is a Grafana dashboard dedicated for applications that were instrumented with Micrometer.
+This dashboard can be found [here](https://grafana.com/grafana/dashboards/4701) and out of the box displays all the metrics made available by Micrometer.
 # Spring Boot Configurations
 ## ... for Tracing